Quantcast

 Giphy

-As a part of her agreement with Apple, she will remain Chief Executive of her own network.
+As a part of her agreement with Apple, she will remain the Chief Executive of her own network.
 Under Oprah's current contract with OWN, she is only able to make limited appearances on other networks.
 Our girl O finessed the situation so that the few appearances she does make are wildly lucrative.
 Your 9-5 doesn't have to eliminate your opportunity to pursue other hustles.
-Oprah has a magazine, television network, book club, and has invested in a number of industries.
-She didn't become a millionaire by being a one-trick pony, and now she's a billion dollar stallion.
+Oprah has a magazine, television network, and book club, and has invested in a number of industries.
+She didn't become a millionaire by being a one-trick pony, and now she's a billion-dollar stallion.
 Take notes.

 Leverage Your Brand